filipknapik/training_ai/README.md

     All further python commands will need to be done in this session (window).

 10.  **Install Python dependencies**
-    With your virtual environment activated, install the required Python packages from `requirements.txt`.
-Check the contents of the `requirements.txt` file to see what you are installing.
+    With your virtual environment activated, install the required Python packages from `requirements.txt` Check the contents of the `requirements.txt` file to see what you are installing.

     **Mac/Linux or Windows:**
     ```sh